comparisons

 Speed of Iteration

 Winner: Pika.
-In ad production, speed = more tests = better performance.
-Pika's 30–90 second Turbo renders let you generate, review, and iterate in a fraction of the time.
+In ad production, speed equals more tests, and more tests usually beat prettier creative that ships too late.
+Pika's faster renders let you generate, review, and iterate in a fraction of the time.

 Output Quality